its-naqvi/TrademeBDD/README.md

 ```

 ### Run on different browsers
-By default cases execute on chrome borwser but you can change the browser.
-For this test the only other available option is "firefox"
+By default scenarios execute on chrome borwser but you can change the browser.
+Currently the only other available option is "firefox"
 ```
     mvn clean test -Denv=PROD -D"cucumber.filter.tags=@UI and @PROD" -Dbrowser=firefox
 ```

 ### Reports and Logs
-* Cucumber reportes are generated under *".\target"*
+* Cucumber reports are generated under *".\target"*
 * UI Error screenshots are stored *"\test-output\screenshots"* e.g. While clicking couldn't find the web element
 * Logs are saved under *".\logs"*